soenneker/soenneker.utils.autobogus/README.md

 This project is an automatic creator and populator for the fake data generator [Bogus](https://github.com/bchavez/Bogus).

 It's a replacement for the abandoned [AutoBogus](https://github.com/nickdodd79/AutoBogus) library.
-It's mostly plug and play.

 The goals are to be *fast*, and support the latest types in .NET.